Captain Stingaree

-Captain Stingaree is a supervillain in the DC Comics universe, and a minor foe of Batman.
-He first appeared in Detective Comics #460 (June 1976), and was created by Bob Rozakis, Michael Uslan and Ernie Chan.
+Captain Stingaree (Karl Courtney) is a supervillain in the DC Comics universe, and a minor foe of Batman.
+He first appeared in Detective Comics #460 (June 1976), and was created by Bob Rozakis, Michael Uslan, and Ernie Chan.

-Name
+Publication history

 In his memoir The Boy Who Loved Batman, Uslan says that he and Rozakis were excited to create a pirate-themed villain for Batman, but disappointed by the name that editor Julius Schwartz gave the character: "Bob said it was the name of some old movie about a notorious highwayman played by Richard Dix or Fort Dix or some old actor.
 I hated the name Stingaree.
 Bob hated the name Stingaree.
 But Julie liked it, and so it came to pass".

 Fictional character biography

 Born one of a set of quadruplets, Karl Courtney was always the black sheep of the family.
 Donning a cutlass and pirate outfit, Karl becomes Captain Stingaree.
-In his first outing, Captain Stingaree attempts to uncover Batman's secret identity.
-Somehow Stingaree has become convinced that his three brothers are actually Batman.
+In his first outing, Stingaree attempts to uncover Batman's secret identity and becomes convinced that his brothers are collectively acting as Batman.
 Batman approaches the Courtney brothers, asking them to pose as Batman and act as bait for Stingaree.
-This allows the real Batman and the Flash to capture Captain Stingaree.
+This allows the real Batman and the Flash to capture Stingaree.